-You can use the cleaning schedule supplied in the diary to write down how you clean in your business.
-This safe method should help you do this.
+You can use the cleaning schedule supplied in the diary to write down how and when you clean in your business.

 Alternatively, you may already have a cleaning schedule.
-If so, you can continue to use it, but it is a good idea to look at this safe method and review your schedule to make sure that it covers the right things.
+If so, you can continue to use it, but it is a good idea to review this safe method and compare with your schedule to make sure that it covers the right things.